 The East Anglian Air Ambulance complaints procedure and policy explains how we will deal with complaints.
 Please click on the below headlines to learn more.
 If you would like this policy in print format, please contact us or call 03450 669 999.

 East Anglian Air Ambulance and its subsidiary company (together referred to below as EAAA) are committed to the development of an open and just culture that is receptive to adopting new practices and learning from complaints from:

 - Patients and their carers

 The key aims of this policy are to ensure that:

-- EAAA is able to demonstrate that it is an open, honest, caring and transparent organisation
+- EAAA can demonstrate that it is an open, honest, caring and transparent organisation.

-We appreciate that things do occasionally go wrong and if they do please let us know so that we can put things right and learn from our mistakes.
+We appreciate that things do occasionally go wrong; if they do, please let us know so that we can put things right and learn from our mistakes.

 EAAA uses Datix software to record and monitor complaints for medical and non-medical incidents.
 Datix is the leading patient incident reporting software tool for healthcare risk management and adverse event reporting.